-We, as the Designer Interviews ("DI") had the distinct pleasure and opportunity to interview award-winning, most creative and innovative KiyokaYamazuki (" KiyokaYamazuki").
+We, as the Designer Interviews ("DI") had the distinct pleasure and opportunity to interview award-winning, most creative and innovative KiyokaYamazuki 山附貴世香 (" KiyokaYamazuki 山附貴世香").

-KiyokaYamazuki Designs
+KiyokaYamazuki 山附貴世香 Designs

-We are pleased to share with you original and innovative design work by KiyokaYamazuki.
+We are pleased to share with you original and innovative design work by KiyokaYamazuki 山附貴世香.

-KiyokaYamazuki Design - Japanese Kumano Kodo Calendar
+KiyokaYamazuki 山附貴世香 Design - Japanese Kumano Kodo Calendar

-Designer Interview of KiyokaYamazuki:
+Designer Interview of KiyokaYamazuki 山附貴世香:

 DI: Could you please tell us more about your art and design background?
 What made you become an artist/designer?
 Have you always wanted to be a designer?